INCY WINCY SPIDER ACTIVITIES!

 These are two fun activities for your kids to dive into and make for the lead-up to Halloween!

-What you need to find are cardboard inner tubes, and some thick black yarn, to make our Incy Wincy Spider activities!
+What you need to gather for this project are cardboard inner tubes and some thick black yarn to craft our Incy Wincy Spider activities!

 HALLOWEEN SEASON!

-In October it’s Halloween season and spiders are in abundance.
-High and low, on windows on trees, plants on washing lines, on door frames, and on cars, in our gardens on bushes and branches, and just simply in your face!!!
+In October, it’s Halloween season, and spiders are in abundance.
+They are high and low, on windows, trees, plants, washing lines, door frames, cars, gardens, bushes, and branches, and just simply in your face!

 COLD WEATHER!